dangoldin/blog.dangoldin.com/_posts/2013-02-12-analysis-of-lincolns-words.md

 <p>I tried visualizing the table above as word clouds but in hindsight don't think it was the best way to display the data.
 It did give me an excuse to play around with <a href="http://d3js.org/">D3 library</a> though.</p>
 <div id="text-clouds">
 </div>

+As usual, the code's up on <a href="https://github.com/dangoldin/lincoln-text-analysis">Github</a>.